d-darwin/darwin-vue-ui/README.md

 Feel free to customize default appearance of the components by redefining design tokens either in build time via SCSS variables or in runtime via CSS custom properties.
-You can even import design token to your \*.js files.
+You can even import design token to your _.js or _.vue files.
 Maybe the best part is you can redefine them all in only place using our plugin.

 ```javascript